How Much Does a Treadmill Cost?

 - Space-saving folding?

-- If financing programs are available, take advantage of them; some manufacturers offer interest-free plans.
+- If there are financing schemes available, you should take advantage of them; some manufacturers provide plans that do not collect interest.

-- Put out a request for free assembly; it is never a bad idea to bargain! 😉
+- You should make a request for free assembly; it is never a bad idea to negotiate over anything!

-If you want to lose weight or exercise every day, you need to budget between $1,000 and $2,000.
+If you want to lose weight or work out regularly, you need put up $1,000 to $2,000 in your budget.

-If you are a serious runner or athlete, investing more than $2,500 will provide you with the finest possible experience.
+If you are a serious runner or athlete, spending more than $2,500 will give you the chance to have the best time possible.